 - Instruct the youngster to get plenty of rest to avoid the disease’s long-term effects.

 Tomato Fever Treatment

 Before you embark on a trip to a developing country, you should see a doctor to ensure you have all the essential vaccines and pre-travel advice to be healthy.
 If you notice any of the symptoms mentioned above after returning home, visit a doctor immediately.
-Consult a specialist who specializes in infectious diseases or foreign medication if you can help it.
+Consult a specialist specializing in infectious diseases or foreign medication if you can help.
 Doctors might benefit from hearing about your trip.